 The discussion component of this activity will take place over Week 1 of this lesson and will require you to participate multiple times over that period.

 You will be graded on the quality of your participation.
-See the grading rubric for specifics on how this assignment will be graded.
+Please see the rubric for teaching/learning discussions.

 One of the most common misconceptions about global climate is that the greenhouse effect is just a hypothesis whose role in recent climate change is debatable.
 In fact, the greenhouse effect is an observable fact of what goes on in our atmosphere.
 The sun's radiation is transmitted to the Earth through our atmosphere.
 Some of this radiation is reflected back out into space, but some of the radiation in the infrared spectrum gets absorbed and re-radiated by the greenhouse gases in our atmosphere.
 This warms up the surface of the planet and it's an extremely important effect because without it the planet would be way too cold for us to live on it.
 The schematic cartoon below depicts this.
 The main greenhouse gases are water vapor (making up about 2/3 of the total), carbon dioxide, and methane.
 These all occur naturally, but human activities have increased the concentrations of carbon dioxide and methane through industrial activities and clear-cutting forests.
 We've also synthesized some greenhouse gases that aren't naturally occurring and added those to the atmosphere, too.